-- 3.5.
-Under the Credit Payment Deferral guidance, customers should not be considered to be in arrears during a payment deferral period. - 3.6.
+3.5.
+Under the July guidance, customers should not be considered to be in arrears during a payment deferral period.

+- 3.6.
 There will be instances where there are no arrears for the purposes of CONC 7 at the end of the payment deferral period, for example, where: - The firm granted a full payment deferral using a contractual variation (for instance using a modifying agreement) - The deferred amounts are repaid in full before the end of the payment deferral period.
 This could include where the sums are - o repaid in a lump sum - refinanced over a longer term in line with relevant rules in CONC 5 and CONC 6 (see section on refinancing below). - 3.7.
-In cases where deferred amounts do constitute arrears for the purposes of CONC 7, the firm should: - clearly communicate, as part of their engagement with the customer prior to the end of the payment deferral, including in writing, that - when they receive future communications (including statutory notices) concerning any arrears on their account, these will, where relevant, include the deferred amounts but - o no worsening status has been reported to their credit file in respect of the deferred amounts or the payment deferral period(s) - keep a record of the deferred amounts to ensure the firm can identify the unique circumstances in which they arose - make reasonable efforts to reach an agreement with the customer to pay back the arrears as part of the wider forbearance offered by the firm in accordance with our rules and this guidance - treat customers fairly in considering whether and when to take steps to default or terminate the agreement and comply with applicable Consumer Credit Act 1974 provisions such as section 87 in respect of default notices and section 90 in respect of retaking protected hire purchase goods. - take into account that: - o the arrears arose by agreement with the firm and in exceptional circumstances - the customer was not expected to address the arrears during the payment deferral period and so may have had less time to address them

-- not start action to seek possession unless all other reasonable attempts to resolve the position have failed. - 3.8.
+In cases where deferred amounts do constitute arrears for the purposes of CONC 7, the firm should: - clearly communicate, as part of their engagement with the customer prior to the end of the payment deferral, including in writing, that - when they receive future communications (including statutory notices) concerning any arrears on their account, these will, where relevant, include the deferred amounts but - no worsening status has been reported to their credit file in respect of the deferred amounts or the payment deferral period(s) - keep a record of the deferred amounts to ensure the firm can identify the unique circumstances in which they arose - make reasonable efforts to reach an agreement with the customer to pay back the arrears as part of the wider forbearance offered by the firm in accordance with our rules and this guidance - treat customers fairly in considering whether and when to take steps to default or terminate the agreement (including repossession of any goods or vehicles), unless the customer is unreasonably refusing to engage with the firm and comply with applicable Consumer Credit Act 1974 provisions such as section 87 in respect of default notices and section 90 in respect of retaking protected hire purchase goods. - take into account that: - o the arrears arose by agreement with the firm and in exceptional circumstances - the customer was not expected to address the arrears during the payment deferral period and so may have had less time to address them - not start possession action until all forbearance options have been actively considered and evidenced.

+- 3.8.
 Firms should ensure their arrears policy specifically addresses arrears arising in these circumstances.
 This is to ensure that high standards of consumer protection continue to apply. - 3.9.
-Where after the end of a payment deferral period under the Credit Payment Deferral guidance, the customer fails to make payments in accordance with their credit agreement this will also give rise to arrears (including for the purposes of CONC 7). - 3.10.
-The expectation in the Credit Payment Deferral guidance to waive certain interest applies irrespective of the mechanism used by the firm to achieve a payment deferral and whether or not that has resulted in arrears (so, for example, we expect relevant interest to be waived where a payment deferral was given using a contractual variation such that no arrears have arisen).
+Where after the end of a payment deferral period under the July guidance, the customer fails to make payments in accordance with their credit agreement this will also give rise to arrears (including for the purposes of CONC 7). - 3.10.
+The expectation in the July guidance to waive certain interest applies irrespective of the mechanism used by the firm to achieve a payment deferral and whether or not that has resulted in arrears (so, for example, we expect relevant interest to be waived where a payment deferral was given using a contractual variation such that no arrears have arisen).